sryu1/pysettings-manager/README.md

 # pysettings
-A module for saving and loading settings
+A python module for saving and loading settings

 ## Get Started
 This is not recommended yet, as the module is in development constantly